Easy Read Information

 - Patients with mouth or dental problems requiring emergency treatment

 - The following groups of patients are accepted for emergency dental treatment

 - Patients who have suffered trauma to their teeth/mouth as a result of an accident or injury

 - Patients with a swelling of the face/jaws (e.g. due to a dental abscess)

 - Patients who have bleeding from their mouth (e.g. following removal of a tooth)

-- If you are currently undergoing treatment with a dentist then please contact your dentist, who is obliged to provide you with access to emergency dental care
+If you are currently undergoing treatment with your own dentist, please contact your dentist, who is obliged to provide you with access to emergency dental care

-- Out of hours emergency cover (for patients already being treated at the Dental Hospital).
-If you are registered and currently being treated at the Dental Hospital and you subsequently experience any urgent post-operative difficulty after 5pm, an on-call dentist is available to give advice or provide emergency treatment.
-Please telephone 0151 706 2000 and ask to be put through to the emergency nurse practitioner on ext 2056.
-You should then state that you have been receiving treatment at the Dental Hospital and need to contact the on-call dentist or urgent advice and/or treatment.
+Please telephone 0151 706 2000 and ask to be put through to the emergency nurse practitioner on extension 2056.
+You should then state that you have been receiving treatment at the Dental Hospital and need to contact the on-call dentist for urgent advice and/or treatment.